zgourley/wdi_final/01-week/git_basics/README.md

 3. Run the command `git init` inside your project directory to initialize a new repository.
 4. Create and save a new file, which starts as "untracked".
 5. Run the command `git status` to see that you have an untracked file in your repo.
-6. Run the command `git add -A` to add this file to the staging area for a commit.
+6. Run the command `git add <file_name>` to add this file to the staging area for a commit.
 7. Run the command `git status` again to see that we have a file that has been added to the staging area and is ready to be committed.
 7. Run the command `git commit -m "<YOUR COMMIT MESSAGE GOES HERE>"` to record these changes and take a snapshot of your project in its current state.
 8. Run `git status` one more time to see that everything is up to date and there are no new changes to commit.
 9. Run `git log` to take a look at the details of our commit.
+10. Let's open our new file in our text editor and add somethimg to the file.
+11. Now, let's run `git status` again and see what it tells us.
+We can see that we now have a modified file whose changes have not been staged for commit.
+12. Let's add this to the staging area so that we can commit it.  `git add <file_name>` should do the job!
+13. Now let's get this thing committed to our repo:  `git commit -m "<YOUR COMMIT MESSAGE GOES HERE>`!
+14. Let's run `git status` one more time to see where we're at.

 ##Lab Time!
 ###Pre-Lab Exercise
-Let's set up our WDI folder structure (more command line practice...yay!).
+Let's set up our WDI folder structure that will help keep us organized for the next 12 weeks (more command line practice...yay!).

 ###Lab #1
 Make a new directory in your WDI/01_week folder and create a new HTML file inside this directory.